huaminghuangtw/Evergreen-Lists/👑 Life Pro Tip/👑 Life Pro Tip.md

 * Use garbage bags to pack and transport your hanging clothes.
 Leave the clothes on the hangers, open a garbage bag, and start to fill it with 8-15 hangers and clothing items, with the bottom of the garments going in first.
 Then, take the garbage bag ties and wrap them around the neck of the hangers.
 You can reuse these bags for actual trash later.
 * Hire movers, but pack and drive yourself.
 All the work and pain are in loading and unloading the truck.
-* Make your bed the last (or nearly last) item on the truck so it's the first off when unloading.
-Set it up immediately after unloading because you'll want to rest well after a long drive or day of moving.
+* Make your bed the last (or nearly last) item on the truck so it’s the first off when unloading.
+Set it up immediately after unloading because you’ll want to rest well after a long drive or day of moving.
-* Don't ask your friends to help you move.
+* Don’t ask your friends to help you move.
 Instead, ask them to help you _after_ the move to place stuff around, install blinds on the windows, clean the floor, etc.
 * Use bright-colored labels or stickers, or write on every box to indicate where they should go (kitchen, living room, bedroom, etc.)
 * Get boxes with the same dimensions.
 The best are empty banana boxes from the local grocery store — they are sturdy, free, and stack well.
 * Always pack one box with the absolute essential living items.
-After a day of moving, you'll be exhausted and won't want to dig through several boxes to find them.
+After a day of moving, you’ll be exhausted and won’t want to dig through several boxes to find them.
 Pack just enough to last you the next day or two while you unpack everything else.

 ## 💡 On “Miscellaneous”

 * Library card + [Libby](https://libbyapp.com/) = read stuff and take advantage of all the resources that come with it (e.g., e-books, movies, music, etc.) for FREE, without ever leaving the house!
 You can even share library cards with friends/family on Libby.
-* If you're torn on what gift to send someone, send a book you love.
+* If you’re torn on what gift to send someone, send a book you love.
 Pair it with a handwritten note explaining why you chose it for them—the more personal and specific, the better.
 This thoughtful gesture conveys genuine care and has the potential to foster a deeper connection.
 * If you believe the police might want your iPhone for evidence during a traffic stop, quickly activate the emergency screen by pressing and holding the **side button** and **volume up/down button** of your iPhone simultaneously for about 2 seconds.
 This will disable biometric identification and require your passcode to access the phone.
 Alternatively, 5 quick presses of the side button achieves the same result.
 For maximum security, power off your phone entirely, as iPhones are fully encrypted before the first unlock (BFU).
 After the first unlock (AFU), data is less secure.
 Note that biometric unlock also requires the passcode after a restart.
 * How to correctly use eyebrow razors?
 	1. 45-degree angle
 	2. gentle/short/downward strokes in the direction of hair growth
 * 眼鏡布 → 擦眼鏡鏡片 (X) 擦手機螢幕 (O)
 * Attach water-saving tap aerator to toilet/kitchen faucets
 * Do a passive wardrobe audit: “At the start of the year, turn all your hangers the wrong way round.
-By the end of the year, if anything still isn't facing the right way, get rid of it: if you haven't worn it for a year, you probably won't.”
+By the end of the year, if anything still isn’t facing the right way, get rid of it: if you haven’t worn it for a year, you probably won’t.”
-* Read 3-star or 6/10 reviews on Amazon, Google Maps, etc. → That's where a review could be the best and most helpful.
+* Read 3-star or 6/10 reviews on Amazon, Google Maps, etc. → That’s where a review could be the best and most helpful.
 * 自製捕果蠅/蒼蠅 (玻璃) 罐: 醋 + 糖 + 洗碗精 (增加表面張力，讓蟲子跑不出去) + 一小段香蕉 → 最上面用保鮮膜蓋住 & 戳洞
 * How to not forget your keys?
 	1. Always put the keys first thing into the backpack/luggage if you plan to leave home at a later time